VisualVault/nodeJs-rest-client-library/README.md

 Clone this repository
  ------

+ **If using Visual Studio Code**

+ (1) Navigate to the View menu and select the 'Command Palette" option.
+ (2) Enter GIT:Clone into the Command Palette text box, press enter.
+ (3) You will be prompted for the URL of a GIT repository.
+Paste in: https://github.com/VisualVault/nodeJs-rest-client-library
+ (4) You will be prompted for a local folder path where the respository files will be placed.
+Select a folder path.
+ (5) Repository will be cloned to your local workspace.
+Open the Repository folder, continue followng the instructions below.

- **If adding the node.js client library to your existing project, create the following subdirectory structure**
+ **If adding the node.js client library to an existing project, create the following subdirectory structure in the existing project**

 \lib
     \VVRestApi